-- The Board of Supervisors holds a work session to review revenue and expenditure estimates. - The Board of Supervisors holds work session to review the County Administrator's adopted budget. - The Board of Supervisors approves the newspaper advertisements for public hearings on the adopted budget, capital improvement program and tax rate ordinances.
+- County Administrator presents budget to the Board of Supervisors - The Board of Supervisors holds a work session to review revenue and expenditure estimates. - The Board of Supervisors holds work session to review the County Administrator's budget. - The Board of Supervisors approves the newspaper advertisements for public hearings on the budget, capital improvement program and tax rate ordinances.